MHickey2/Wannabe-Healthy/README.md

 ### 3. Blog Search   <a name="blogsearch"></a>

-The website user can use the search facility to find specific categories, that are presented to the user and they can also search by a name in the title.
+The website user can use the search facility to find specific categories, and they can also search by a word in the title.

 <p align ="center">